 Reinforcing the good makes it a lot easier to let the bad slide from time to time.

 9. Remind me of my boundaries

-This should help with the gaming: How to set boundaries on Fortnite and other games
+This should help: How to set boundaries on Fortnite and other games

 10. Ask me about my day